 - Keyword position filter (SEO Pro/Enterprise/Advanced) in Keyword Monitoring: Filter your monitored keywords to see the ones on which you're ranking in the top 100.

 - SEO insights in CMS plugin: Get all the insights of the SEO module in the CMS plugin, so you can make SEO improvements as you're creating and editing content.

 - Competitor Settings (SEO Pro/Enterprise/Advanced): Edit, add, or delete competitors from Activity Plans on the Competitor Settings page.

 - Internal search terms filter: New filter allows you to segment visitors by the search terms they have used on your internal search engine.

 Read more about the new SEO features in Spotlight on New Features and Updates.

 - New version of SSO that supports SHA-256: For customers who haven't added Siteimprove to their SSO solution yet, we've now made it easier to configure, disable, add and update users.
 The new SSO is more stable and supports the SHA-256 security standard.
 Read more about the new SSO in Spotlight on New Features and Updates.

-Organic Search Results feature: Search on a keyword and see the top 50 ranking pages for it.
+Top-ranking Pages by Keyword feature: Search on a keyword and see the top 50 ranking pages for it.
 Use it to discover potential new competitors and analyze their SEO strategy for those keywords.
-Read more about the Organic Search Results in Spotlight on New Features and Updates.
+Read more about Top-ranking Pages by Keyword in Spotlight on New Features and Updates.